aslakhei/eduwallet/README.md

 - The employer has verified and certified access to the candidate's academic records through EduWallet.
 - The candidate academic data are certified, secure and immutable without authorization.
 - The permission granted to the employer expires.

+## Requirements

+### Functional Requirements

+**System administration**:

+- **FR1**: Allow the system administrator to verify and approve universities requesting access to the system.

+**University**:

+- **FR2**: Enable universities to register and subscribe to the system.
+- **FR3**: Provide secure authentication mechanisms for universities to access the platform.
+- **FR4**: Allow universities to create new smart contract wallets for students upon enrolment.
+- **FR5**: Enable universities to read from and issue academic records to students' smart wallets.
+- **FR6**: Implement authorization controls to ensure that only permitted universities can access or modify specific academic records.
+- **FR7**: Provide a mechanism for universities to request and obtain permission from students before accessing or modifying their academic records.
+- **FR8**: Provide APIs that allow universities to integrate the system with their existing LMS.

+**Student**:

+- **FR9**: Students must own and manage their academic smart wallets independently.
+- **FR10**: Enable students to securely authenticate and access their smart wallets.
+- **FR11**: Provide students with a web-based interface to view and manage their academic records.
+- **FR12**: Allow students to grant and revoke access permissions to their academic records for specific institutions.

+### Non-Functional Requirements

+- **NFR1**: The system shall operate without dependency on third-party wallet providers such as MetaMask.
+- **NFR2**: The system shall minimize reliance on third-party technologies to enhance security and maintain control.
+- **NFR3**: On-chain storage costs shall be minimized by storing only essential data, excluding large files.
+- **NFR4**: Academic records shall be tamper-proof and verifiable by authorized third parties.
+- **NFR5**: The system shall provide an intuitive and user-friendly interface for both students and university administrators.
+- **NFR6**: The system architecture shall be designed to maximize decentralization wherever feasible.

+### Constraints and assumptions

+- User authentication is not the primary focus; a basic, easily replaceable mechanism is sufficient.
+- The authentication method should allow for future upgrades.
+- All on-chain operations must stay within acceptable gas limits.
+- Universities are assumed to have a basic understanding of blockchain concepts.

 ## GUI prototype